In this Article

 - How Common Are Nuchal Cords?

-- What Is The Relation Between Nuchal Cord And Birth Asphyxia?
+- Relation Between Nuchal Cord and Birth Asphyxia

-The umbilical cord connecting the mother to the foetus is the integral part responsible for the development of the foetus.
-The cord is the source of blood and oxygen to the foetus as the foetus is incapable of breathing by itself.
-It is also a source through which nutrients, vitamins, fats and proteins are supplied to the foetus.
-The reverse scenario of carrying waste products and deoxygenated blood back to the mother’s body is also carried out by the umbilical cord where the waste is excreted.
-During pregnancy, the baby keeps moving around in the womb and this could result in the cord getting wrapped around the neck.
-The complication is also called nuchal cord, and it is a common occurrence during pregnancy and afflicting almost 20%-30% of expectant mothers.
+The umbilical cord connecting the mother to the foetus is responsible for the development of the baby inside the womb.
+It is what provides blood, oxygen, nutrients, vitamins, fats and proteins to the foetus.
+The reverse scenario of carrying waste products and de-oxygenated blood back to the mother’s body is also carried out by the umbilical cord.
+During pregnancy, the baby keeps moving inside the womb, which could result in the cord getting wrapped around the neck.
+The complication is also called nuchal cord, and it is a common occurrence during pregnancy afflicting almost 20%-30% of expectant mothers.
 In this article, we shall discuss all the aspects a would-be-mother should know about umbilical cord around baby’s neck to avoid any stress that may cause due to uncertain situations, which are common when it comes to pregnancy.

-A normal and healthy umbilical cord is well protected from blood vessel compression by a soft, gelatinous textured filling called “Wharton’s Jelly”.
-This substance keeps the cord free from knots regardless of how many times or directions, the baby turns in the uterus.
+A normal and healthy umbilical cord is well protected by a soft, gelatinous textured filling called “Wharton’s Jelly”.
+This substance keeps the cord from tangling regardless of how many times the baby turns in the uterus.
 Umbilical cord entanglement occurs when the cord entwines itself around the entire body of the fetus.
-However, when the umbilical cord is wrapped around neck region during pregnancy or delivery, the knot is known as the nuchal cord.
+However, when the umbilical cord is entangled around the neck during pregnancy, it is known as a nuchal cord.

 Many times, the baby has the umbilical cord loosely entwined around the neck, but it doesn’t cause any harm.
-There are times, however, when the nuchal cord could turn into a complication.
-When the nuchal cord wraps around the foetus’s neck before delivery, it disrupts the blood flow, oxygen and nutrient supply from the mother to the foetus causing severe injuries or birth complications like asphyxia and cerebral palsy.
+There are times, however, when the nuchal cord could turn into a complication, especially when it wraps tightly around the foetus’ neck before delivery.
+It then disrupts the blood flow, and the supply of oxygen and nutrients from the mother to the foetus causing severe injuries or birth complications like asphyxia and cerebral palsy.

-A double nuchal cord occurs when the baby’s umbilical cord wraps around his or her neck twice, is a less frequent occurrence.
-However, if it does happen the outcomes are similar.
+A double nuchal cord occurs when the baby’s umbilical cord wraps around his neck twice.
+This complication is a less frequent occurrence; however, if it does happen, the outcomes are similar.
 There are exceptional cases when the double nuchal cord could put a baby at risk of hypoxia, reduced blood flow and other birth complications and injuries.